Rowen Student Handbook

 Visiting and/or Picking Up Your Child

 All visitors and parents are required to report to the office upon entering the school building to sign in and receive a pass.
 If your child must leave school early, please comply with the following procedure – send a note of explanation to the teacher, and sign the special Early Release Log located on the front counter in the main office; you must sign in and out and enter the date and time of departure.
-Early dismissals are not permitted after 2:30 p.m.
+Early dismissals are discouraged after 2:30 p.m.
 The person picking up a student early must be on the emergency contact form, provide identification, and sign the Early Release Log in the main office.

 Student Health Needs